 How big will they get?

 The answer to the question, “How big will my hemp plants grow?”, depends mostly on when they are planted and how big they are when put in the ground.
 Once cannabis sets bud, its vegetative growth slows while it devotes its energy to producing flower.
-Three or four weeks after showing bud, vertical and horizontal vegetative growth will slow and eventually stop.
+Four to six weeks after showing bud, vertical and horizontal vegetative growth will slow and eventually stop.
 If you’re just learning how to cultivate hemp, keep in mind that as the plant continues to mature, most of the leaves will fall off and the plant will look completely different with long thick colas.

 Growth cycle and photoperiod

 When learning how to cultivate hemp, it’s important to understand the growth cycle of the hemp.
 Indoor cannabis growers divide the growth cycle into vegetative and flowering phases.
-The vegetative phase starts when the seed germinates and starts to establish roots.
+The vegetative phase starts when the hemp seed germinates and starts to establish roots.
 After four or five nodes grow they really kick it into gear under 18 to 24 hours of light.
 With this much light per day, the plants will keep growing, getting taller and bushier.
 The vegetative stage can be sustained for months under these conditions.

 Indoor growers induce the flowering phase by reducing the light to 12 hours a day.
 The females will immediately start the flowering cycle because of the abrupt change in photoperiod.
-Vegetative growth starts to slow as most cannabis strains start to show bud in two weeks, including both of our hemp strains, Mountain Mango and Cherry Wine.
+Vegetative growth starts to slow as most cannabis strains show bud in two weeks, including both of our hemp strains, Mountain Mango and Cherry Wine.
 By the start of week six in flower, the buds will be large, sticky and still maturing.
-Most hemp strains grown indoors will be over the 0.3% THC limit at this point.
+Most hemp strains grown indoors will be approaching the 0.3% THC limit at this point.